LMS Stanier Class 8F 8151: History

 8151 was built at Crewe Works in 1942 by the LMS as one of the 8F Class.
 Following nationalisation in 1948, 40000 was added to the class's original numbers and so in 1949 it was renumbered to 48151.

 The engine originally was allocated to Grangemouth TMD and spent over thirteen years at Grangemouth before being transferred to Canklow in July 1955.
 Other sheds the engine was allocated to included Staveley in January 1963, Edge Hill (8A) in April 1964, and finally Northwich in March 1966.
 The engine remained at Northwich for its remaining working career for British Railways until January 1968, when it was withdrawn from service.
-48151 was one of the last 359 steam engines operating on British mainline railways, those still in service in 1968.
+No. 48151 was one of the last 359 steam engines operating on British mainline railways, those still in service in 1968.